 “Oh little town of Uzes!
 If you were in Umbria, Parisians would be visiting you in herds!” — Andre Gide

 Casually chic Uzès makes a perfect stop on your southern France road trip.
 Or it’s an easy day trip from from Arles, Montpellier, Nimes, or Avignon.
-Uzès was easily one of my favorite French villages.
+Uzès was easily one of my favorite hidden gems towns in France.

 History of Uzes

 In 1565, the first Duke of Uzès was installed as a Duke and French peer.
-There is still a duke of Uzès, Jacques de Crussol d’Uzes.
+There’s still a duke of Uzès, Jacques de Crussol d’Uzes.
 When he’s in residence, the flag is raised, just as when Queen Elizabeth is at Windsor Castle.

 In the 16th century, King Charles IX elevated his rank to that of 1st Duke of France.
 This meant that the Count of Crussol, the first Duke of Uzès, became the 2nd most important person in France.

 In 1965, André Malraux, Minister of Culture under General de Gaulle classified Uzès as a City of Art and History.

 Attractions In Uzès

 Here’s what to see and do in Uzès.